-Currently, most of the liquidity is on Uniswap.
-You can buy SUSHI directly from Uniswap.
+Currently, the most liquid DeFi exchange in general is Uniswap which trades SUSHI.
+However, as you can imagine, you can also buy SUSHI from the Sushi exchange.
 However, you should always check an aggregator like 1inch to make sure you’re not missing a better price.
 This is especially important if you are going from a non-ETH token like LINK or YFI into SUSHI since Uniswap may not have the best liquidity for all these paths.

 Update: Binance has listed SUSHI!
 You can trade there to save on some of the gas fees from Uniswap (currently around $20 per trade on Uniswap)